 The chart gives you a visual view of when the issue was generated, helping you get a better understanding of when the system is reporting it.

-Archive an Issue Item
+Exclude an Issue Item